 Units of Competency

-To be eligible for this qualification you must successfully complete: 13 Units: 8 Core, 5 Electives.
-Most schools will follow this scope and sequence (information will be provided by the school if a variation applies):
+To be eligible for this qualification you must successfully complete: 13 Units: 7 Core, 6 Electives.
+Most schools will follow this scope and sequence (information will be provided by the school if a variation applies): (Note, there will be change to the units listed below when SIT20421 is released.)

-- SITXFSA001 Use hygienic practices for food safety (Core)
+- SITXFSA005 Use hygienic practices for food safety (Core)

-- SITHKOP001 Clean kitchen premises and equipment (Core)
+- SITHKOP009 Clean kitchen premises and equipment (Core)

-- SITHCCC005 Prepare dishes using basic methods of cookery (Core)
+- SITHCCC027 Prepare dishes using basic methods of cookery (Core)

-- SITXFSA002 Participate in safe food handling practices
+- SITXFSA006 Participate in safe food handling practices

 After achieving Certificate II in Kitchen Operations, individuals could progress to a wide range of other qualifications in the hospitality and broader service industries, for example: